Sensory ecology

 Course contents

 In this course, you will learn how senses have evolved, how they function, and the differences and similarities between species.
-We will also go on an excursion to a bird-ringing station on the Falsterbo peninsula.
-The course consists of both lectures and experiments and includes poster sessions where you can discuss your own research.
+The course consists of lectures and includes poster sessions where you can discuss your own research.
 Have a look at the latest schedule for more information about the contents of the course.

 Completion of the course renders 6 ECTS.